Boards, committees, commissions:

 - Attended Barack Obama’s inauguration there too

-- Notable State & National Parks: Mammoth Cave, Niagara Falls, Gettysburg, Roan Mountain
+- Notable State & National Parks: Grand Canyon, Mesa Verde, Mammoth Cave, Niagara Falls, Hoover Dam, Gettysburg, Mount Rushmore, Great Sand Dunes, Petrified Forest, Alcatraz, Roan Mountain

 - Rehabbed a house